 Being named after a body of water doesn’t always mean they love it, but, in the case of the Chesapeake Bay Retriever, it usually does.
 This dog breed was originally bred to work as a gun dog in and around the Chesapeake Bay.

 They are strong, durable dogs with an oily, waterproof coat.
-They tend to love the water and have a high energy level, which makes swimming and other outdoor activities the perfect fit.
+Some facts about Chesapeake Bay Retrievers are that they tend to love the water and have a high energy level, which makes swimming and other outdoor activities the perfect fit.

 The Newfoundland is a gentle giant with a big heart.
 Newfies are known for being big, fluffy sweethearts.
 They also tend to love the water and are excellent swimmers.
 Originally bred to be a water rescue dog, the Newfy has a large lung capacity and plenty of endurance.